compilekaiten/Enmity-Themes/Zelk/readme.md

 - - - -

 > Changelog
+* 06/16/22 | Updated for new theme standard.
+Added a new key.
+* 04/17/22 | Changed Category Colors
 * 04/15/22 | Updated for Keyboards and Grey Bar Fix
-* 04/17/22 | Changed Category Colors